-Top Banks in Spain
+Overview of Banks in Spain

-The Spanish central monetary authority is Banco de España, which serves as the national supervisor of banks in Spain within the framework of the eurozone‘s Single Supervisory Mechanism (SSM).
+The Spanish central monetary authority is Banco de España, which serves as the national supervisor of banks in Spain within the framework of the Eurozone‘s Single Supervisory Mechanism (SSM).
 Established in Madrid in 1782, Spain’s central bank is currently a member of the European System of Central Banks.

-The Spanish banking system is fully integrated with international financial markets and includes credit, stock and money markets, as well as markets for derivatives.
-Foreign banks with authorization in another EU member country and plan to establish a branch or representative office in Spain do not need to get authorization from the country’s central bank.
+The Spanish banking system is fully integrated with international financial markets and includes credit, stock, and money markets, as well as markets for derivatives.
+Foreign banks with authorization in another EU member country and plans to establish a branch or representative office in Spain do not need to get authorization from the country’s central bank.
 Banks in Spain and foreign companies are subject to the same conditions of access to the Spanish financial system.

 Moody’s Investors Service gives the Spanish banking system a stable outlook, as the agency expects a continued decrease in problem loans and stable profitability in 2017 and 2018.
 The rating agency’s outlook also indicates the creditworthiness of banks in Spain in the next 12 to 18 months.

 For anyone considering a career in banking in Spain, this list of top banks in Spain is a helpful guide on where to start.
 To learn more, see our extensive list of financial institutions.

 Established in Santander in 1857, Banco Santander is the largest of the banks in Spain.
 Since 2000, the Spanish banking group’s been expanding through many acquisitions.
 It operates across Europe, South America, North America, and Asia.
 In May 2016, it ranked 37th in the Forbes Global 2000 list of the biggest public companies in the world.